adi0509/Jarvis-voice-assistant/README.md

 7. Jarvis quit whenever you want

-To run this file you have to install some python library.
+To run this file you have to install some python module.

 1. `pip install datetime`
 2. `pip install SpeechRecognition`